jockmac22/premium-select/README.md

 *Value:* A string containing the name of the theme that coordinates with any predefined theme names defined in the CSS file.

+##### hover-activated
+Sets triggers so that the drop down is shown when the mouse is hovering over the selectBox or dropdown and hidden when the mouse leaves.
+*Value:* 1 to activate, anything else to deactivate

 ### Option Tag Data Attributes:

 ##### data-skip